-Leave the paste to soak for an hour or so, then rinse it off with cool water.
+Leave the paste to soak for an hour, then rinse it with cool water.

 How To Remove Sweat Stains From White Golf Hats?

 White hats that have yellow stains can prove more difficult to clean.
-One solution is to use hydrogen peroxide – a powerful bleaching agent (use with caution).
+One solution is using hydrogen peroxide – a powerful bleaching agent (use caution).

-Drip a few drops of the peroxide onto the stains of your hat, and then gently scrub with a soft bristle brush.
-Leave it to soak for roughly ten minutes, and then rinse off with cool water.
+Drip a few drops of the peroxide onto your hat’s stains, then gently scrub with a soft bristle brush.
+Leave it to soak for roughly ten minutes, then rinse with cool water.

 Nick Lomas is the founder of GolfSpan, an avid golfer, not quite a pro but has over 15-years of experience playing and coaching golfers from all over the world.
 His mission is to bring the golfing community a better experience then it comes to choosing the right golf gear, and finding the right set up for your game.